What To Know About IRS Private Tax Collection Agencies

 You may be understandably nervous if you get a call from someone claiming to work for an IRS collection agency.
 Stay calm and take your time.
 Scammers want you to be so flustered that you hand over a quick payment without considering whether the call is legitimate.
 If the caller asks you to make a payment to them, it’s a scam.

-You Will Be Notified Before the IRS Transfers Your Case to a Private Collection Agency
+You Will Be Notified Before the IRS Transfers Your Case to a Private Collection Agency -- Notice CP40

 You are unlikely to just pick up the phone one day and be surprised that a private tax collector is calling about your federal taxes.
 The IRS will send you a written notification that it is transferring your case to a private tax collector.
 They will follow that with a second letter.
 One of the letters you will probably receive is IRS notice CP40.

 The IRS and IRS Collection Agencies Mail First